Updated February 1, 2018

 |More Ottawa Jazz Festival news: Location worries in 2018, after a "scary" 2017|

-So far the festival has announced nine concerts over three days for the winter festival – one day and three concerts shorter than in 2017, but keeping the same general format.
-However, it has not yet slotted in the winner of its special project grant, with which a local jazz musician would present a concert which also includes multimedia, spoken word, dance, or visual art.
-The schedule still has a slot open on February 10 which possibly might include that show.
+The festival has announced eleven concerts over three days for the winter festival – one day and one concert shorter than in 2017, but keeping the same general format.
+In late December, it finished the line-up by announcing the winner of its special project grant, with which a local jazz musician would present a concert which also includes multimedia, spoken word, dance, or visual art, and in January it added another late-evening concert to Thursday.

 There will be at least three concerts each night, held alternately in Studio A and the smaller Studio B with their times almost overlapping.
 A free jazz jam session will be held on the Friday and Saturday evenings in the front entrance area of La Nouvelle Scène, starting at 10:30 p.m.
 The host band for the jams has not been announced.